How to Read Stock Metrics

 Why metrics matter

 Buying a stock means buying a piece of a business.
-Before you buy any business, you want to know how profitable it is, how much cash it generates, how much debt it carries, and whether the price you are paying is reasonable relative to those fundamentals.
+Before you buy any business, you want to know how profitable it is, how much cash it generates, how much debt it carries, and whether the price you're paying is reasonable relative to those fundamentals.
 Metrics give you that picture in a compact, comparable form.
-The goal is not to memorise formulas — it is to develop intuition for what these numbers mean about a business.
+The goal isn't to memorise formulas; it's to develop intuition for what these numbers mean about a business.

 The key metrics at a glance